Banff Centre for Arts and Creativity

 - Engage with the Senior Vice President to ensure appropriate physical infrastructure is maintained, renovated, or constructed in support of strategic plan goals, public safety, and accessibility.

 - Guide, mentor, and integrate all levels of staff and faculty to function as a high-performing team, maintain open communication, set clear objectives and priorities, and cultivate a positive organizational culture.

 - Recruit, lead, motivate, and mentor a diverse team with clear performance accountability measures that ensure a healthy and safe working and learning environment across all teams at Banff Centre.

 - Influence and inspire others to act in an energetic, committed fashion in pursuit of a positive organizational culture.

-- Embrace other team empowerment and oversight responsibilities as needed.
+- Embrace other governance, financial, and organizational resiliency responsibilities, as needed.